 - dramatic increases in the numbers of breeding seabirds and fledging success

 - rapid increases in forest birds and invertebrates.

-Apart from the benefits to biodiversity, the proposed eradication operation is considered the most appropriate course of action for a range of social, health and financial reasons.
+Other than the benefits to biodiversity, the proposed eradication operation was considered the most appropriate course of action for a range of social, health and financial reasons.

 The anticipated benefits specifically relating to a rodent eradication programme on the LHIG include:

 - recovery of a range of species an ecological communities directly at risk of extinction due to rodents such as the LHI Placostylus, Little Mountain Palm, Phillip Island Wheat Grass and Gnarled Mossy Cloud Forest

 - a marked increase in birds, reptiles and insect density, diversity and distribution – this boost in diversity will increase food resources for predatory terrestrial vertebrates and potentially lead to population increases which will enrich the experience of both island residents and tourists

 - increases in the abundance of plants, seeds and seedlings, thereby enhancing the process of forest regeneration

 - removal of the economic and environmental burden of the ongoing control currently in place, eliminating the need for the ongoing use of rodent poisons in the environment and their associated long-term risks to native species, pets, livestock and people